buildbarn/bb-deployments/README.md

 ### Pants

-Pants define the endpoint and the properties in the main configuration file `pants.toml`.
+Pants defines the endpoint and the properties in the main configuration file `pants.toml`.

 ```
 [GLOBAL]